 Luckily, by the end of September the sun came back in time for the grapes to reach optimal ripeness and concentration.
 As expected, yields were low, but they were key to getting perfect maturity.

 Picking began on 28 September with the Merlot for a period of eight days.
 The Cabernet Franc were picked over three days, followed by the Cabernet Sauvignon.
 The Petit Verdot was picked over a period of two days until 9 October.

 Traditional vinification methods lasting on average 20 days were used for all vats, with rapid alcoholic fermentation.
-Running off began on 15 October.
-Barrelling started after malolactic fermentation at the beginning of January, the wine started its 16-month ageing period in French oak barrels.
+Running off began on 19 October.
+Following malolactic fermentation at the beginning of January, the wine started its 16-month ageing period in French oak barrels.